Macroeconomics: Fiscal policy

-Fiscal policy is the use of government's revenue (taxes) and expenditure as instruments to influence the economy.
+Fiscal policy is the use of the government's revenue (taxes) and expenditure as instruments to influence the economy.

-For example, if the economy is producing less than potential output, government spending can be used to employ idle resources and boost output, or taxes could be lowered to boost private consumption which has a similar effect.
+For example, if the economy is producing less than potential output, government spending can be used to employ idle resources and boost output, or taxes could be lowered to boost private consumption, which has a similar effect.
 Government spending or tax cuts do not have to make up for the entire output gap.
 There is a multiplier effect that affects the impact of government spending.
-For instance, when the government pays for a bridge, the project not only adds the value of the bridge to output, but also allows the bridge workers to increase their consumption and investment, which helps to close the output gap.
+For instance, when the government pays for a bridge, the project not only adds the bridge's value to output but also enables bridge workers to increase their consumption and investment, helping close the output gap.

 The effects of fiscal policy can be limited by partial or full crowding out.
-When the government takes on spending projects, it limits the amount of resources available for the private sector to use.
-Full crowding out occurs in the extreme case when government spending simply replaces private sector output instead of adding additional output to the economy.
-A crowding out effect may also occur if government spending should lead to higher interest rates, which would limit investment.
+When the government undertakes spending projects, it limits the resources available to the private sector.
+Full crowding out occurs in the extreme case when government spending replaces private-sector output rather than adding to the economy's output.
+A crowding-out effect may also occur if government spending raises interest rates, thereby limiting investment.

 Some fiscal policy is implemented through automatic stabilizers without any active decisions by politicians.
 Automatic stabilizers do not suffer from the policy lags of discretionary fiscal policy.
-Automatic stabilizers use conventional fiscal mechanisms, but take effect as soon as the economy takes a downturn: spending on unemployment benefits automatically increases when unemployment rises, and tax revenues decrease, which shelters private income and consumption from part of the fall in market income.
+Automatic stabilizers use conventional fiscal mechanisms, but take effect as soon as the economy takes a downturn: spending on unemployment benefits automatically increases when unemployment rises, and tax revenue decreases, which shelters private income and consumption from part of the fall in market income.

 Comparison of fiscal and monetary policy

-There is a general consensus that both monetary and fiscal instruments may affect demand and activity in the short run (i.e. over the business cycle).
+There is a consensus that both monetary and fiscal instruments may affect demand and activity in the short run (i.e., over the business cycle).
 Economists usually favor monetary over fiscal policy to mitigate moderate fluctuations, however, because it has two major advantages.
 First, monetary policy is generally implemented by independent central banks instead of the political institutions that control fiscal policy.
-Independent central banks are less likely to be subject to political pressures for overly expansionary policies.
+Independent central banks are less likely to be subject to political pressure to pursue overly expansionary policies.
 Second, monetary policy may suffer shorter inside lags and outside lags than fiscal policy.
 There are some exceptions, however: Firstly, in the case of a major shock, monetary stabilization policy may not be sufficient and should be supplemented by active fiscal stabilization.
 Secondly, in the case of a very low interest level, the economy may be in a liquidity trap in which monetary policy becomes ineffective, which makes fiscal policy the more potent tool to stabilize the economy.
 Thirdly, in regimes where monetary policy is tied to fulfilling other targets, in particular fixed exchange rate regimes, the central bank cannot simultaneously adjust its interest rates to mitigate domestic business cycle fluctuations, making fiscal policy the only usable tool for such countries.